UKCloud/documentation/articles/other/other-ref-promon-showback.md

 ---
 title: Protective Monitoring information in the UKCloud Portal | UKCloud Ltd
-description: Describes the showback information you can view in the UKCloud Portal about the different clouds, networks and security domains supported by UKCloud’s Protective Monitoring service
+description: Describes the showback information you can view in the UKCloud Portal about the different clouds, networks and security domains supported by UKCloud's Protective Monitoring service
 services: other
 author: Matt Warner
 toc_rootlink: Reference